-Buescher State Park Trails is a 6.6 mile moderately trafficked loop trail located near Smithville, Texas that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is best used from March until October.
+Buescher State Park Trails is a 6.4 mile moderately trafficked loop trail located near Smithville, Texas that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Very pleasant trail.
 Perfect length for our walk today.
 Lots of recently burned areas with no underbrush and charred trees.
 Should mention that half of the trails are closed.